How We Started

 David Weldon, CTO

-A seasoned CTO who brings over twenty years of professional experience ranging from natural language processing to web development.
+A seasoned CTO who brings over 25 years of professional experience ranging from natural language processing to web development.
 His previous startup, Sendori, was sold to Ask.com.
 David has a masters degree in computer engineering and an MBA.

 Edthena Education Advisory Board